AI in Car Insurance Pricing: How Artificial Intelligence Affects Your Rates in 2026

 Regulations Are Still Catching Up

 While 23 states have adopted NAIC AI guidance, most rules are non-binding and focused on health insurance.
 Auto insurance AI pricing remains relatively under-regulated.
-Until stronger laws are enacted, your best protection is staying informed, shopping around, and exercising your right to request explanation from your insurer.
+Until stronger laws are enacted, your best protection is staying informed, shopping around, and exercising your right to request an explanation from your insurer.

 Your Consumer Rights